ImadHusain4623/RainCast-AI---Rainfall-Prediction-Classifier/README.md

 ## 📬 Contact

-For any inquiries or suggestions, please reach out to [Your Name or GitHub handle].
+For any inquiries or suggestions, please reach out to Imad Husain.